 The court sentenced Miller for the sexual battery and battery resulting in bodily injury, a Level 6 felony and a Class A misdemeanor, respectively, in a plea deal, which dismissed the count of rape.
 The two charges are to be served consecutively, meaning longer incarceration times, as defendants have to finish serving the first sentence before staring the next.

 For the sexual battery charge, Miller faces 545 days with 180 days suspended.
 For the battery charge, a term of one year was the sentence with 180 of those days suspended.
-Miller will serve his time in work release.
+Miller will serve he majority of his time in work release, although Miller has to serve the first nine months in the Greene County Jail, or 4.5 months with good time credit, then the remaining portion will be served in work release.

 Photo credit: Greene County Sheriff’s Department